harness/developer-hub/docs/internal-developer-portal/flows/idp-stage.md

 <TabItem value="Pipeline Studio" label="Pipeline Studio">

 #### File Name, Path
-Name the `catalog-info.yaml` followed by providing a path if you don't want to regster in the root of the repo created in the `Create Repo` step.
+Name the `catalog-info.yaml` followed by providing a path if you don't want to register in the root of the repo created in the `Create Repo` step.

 #### File Content